dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 2. list
 8. even
 1. though
-1. the numbers
+1. the numbers used
 9. in markdown
 4. are nonsensical
 ```

-1. This
-9. is
-3. a
-7. ordered
-2. list
-8. even
-1. though
-1. the numbers
-9. in markdown
-4. are nonsensical
+# How do you create an ordered sub-list in markdown?
+**